demisto/content/Releases/LatestRelease/FidelisElevateNetwork.md

-New commands: list-metadata and get-alert-by-uuid
+New commands: list-metadata and get-alert-by-uuid and list-alert-by-ip